 Listing 10-25: A struct that holds a reference, so its definition needs a lifetime annotation

 This struct has one field, part, that holds a string slice, which is a reference .
-Like with generic data types, we declare the name of the generic lifetime parameter inside angle brackets after the name of the struct  so that we can use the lifetime parameter in the body of the struct definition.
+As with generic data types, we declare the name of the generic lifetime parameter inside angle brackets after the name of the struct  so we can use the lifetime parameter in the body of the struct definition.
 This annotation means an instance of ImportantExcerpt can’t outlive the reference it holds in its part field.

 The main function here creates an instance of the ImportantExcerpt struct  that holds a reference to the first sentence of the String  owned by the variable novel .
-The data in novel exists before the ImportantExcerpt instance is created, and it doesn’t go out of scope until after the ImportantExcerpt goes out of scope, so the reference in the ImportantExcerpt instance is valid.
+The data in novel exists before the ImportantExcerpt instance is created.
+In addition, novel doesn’t go out of scope until after the ImportantExcerpt goes out of scope, so the reference in the ImportantExcerpt instance is valid.

 Lifetime Elision

 You’ve learned that every reference has a lifetime and that you need to specify lifetime parameters for functions or structs that use references.
-However, in Chapter 4 we had a function in the “String Slices” section, shown again in Listing 10-26, that compiled without lifetime annotations:
+However, in Chapter 4 we had a function in “String Slices” on page XX, which is shown again in Listing 10-26, that compiled without lifetime annotations:

-prod: check xref
+prod: check/fill xref (ch4)

 src/lib.rs